ProgrammerNomad/likhaeditor/README.md

 ## Community and Support

 - [GitHub Discussions](https://github.com/ProgrammerNomad/likhaeditor/discussions) - Ask questions and share ideas
 - [Issue Tracker](https://github.com/ProgrammerNomad/likhaeditor/issues) - Report bugs and request features
-- [Discord Server](https://discord.gg/likha) - Join the community (Coming soon)
-- [Twitter](https://twitter.com/likhaeditor) - Follow for updates (Coming soon)

 ## Support the Project

-Likha is and always will be free.
+LikhaEditor is and always will be free.
 You can support its development by:

 - Star the repository on [GitHub](https://github.com/ProgrammerNomad/likhaeditor)
-- Share Likha with your network and colleagues
+- Share LikhaEditor with your network and colleagues
 - Report bugs with detailed reproduction steps
 - Suggest features and integrations
 - Contribute code, documentation, or plugins